Time of upload: 21.05.2018 – 8.52

 - The offer of media support and guidance; and

-- Access to specially trained counsellor services via our medical management unit.
+- Offered specially trained counsellor services via our medical management unit.

-We remain focused on flexing our responses according to the individual requirements of our customers.
+These were accepted to varying degrees, and we remained focused in flexing our responses according to the individual requirements of our customers.

-Subsequent to the initial, customer focused activity we have formed a cross-functional working group to provide a single focal point for all Grenfell related activities, both internal and external.
+Subsequent to the initial, customer focused activity we have formed a cross-functional working group to ensure a single focal point for all Grenfell related activities, both internal and external.

 Q2: What involvement do you have in the Public Inquiry?
 What information have you been asked to provide?

-We fully support the Public Inquiry and the Independent Review of Building Regulations and Fire Safety (the Hackitt Inquiry).
-We will interact with both inquiries in an open and transparent manner, providing relevant information and sharing our expertise where requested.
+As you’d expect we fully support the Public Inquiry and the Independent Review of Building Regulations and Fire Safety (the Hackitt Inquiry).
+We will continue to interact with both inquiries and future government consultations in an open and transparent manner, providing information where requested and sharing our expertise where applicable.

 Q3: What are the types of composite panelling and cladding?
 And which ones are more acceptable and which are not?